 The general area was free of anything but rubble and the wind, the frigging wind.

 He dropped the door and walked back down the stairs.
-It was day so he would be still stuck indoors.
+It was daytime so he would be still stuck indoors.
 It was better to move at night, sure there were more enemy patrols, but he could cling to the shadows.
-In fact going out during the day was almost suicide.
+Going out during the day was almost suicide.

 Attelus couldn't comprehend why the enemy still insisted on holding the ruins of Varander.
-There was very little left standing, hardly anyone left to subjugate, so why didn't they just leave.
+There was very little left standing; hardly anyone left to subjugate, so why didn't they leave?
 Use the reinforcements garrisoned here to take part in the war taking place in southern Velrosia (Attelus knew of the war down south due to the almost constant explosions from that direction.)
 Perhaps it was the symbolism, that the city which had stood for a thousand years, surviving invasion after invasion as an embodiment of Velrosia as a country.
-Perhaps they wanted to show that now it was theirs forever.
-To rub salt into the horrific wound caused to the people of Velrosia from it's destruction.
+Perhaps they wanted to show that now it was theirs forever; to rub salt into the horrific wound caused to the people of Velrosia from its destruction.

 He shook away such thoughts.
-He didn't have the necessary supplies to flee so far and that wasn't something to dwell on now, all he needed to know was that the enemy were here and needed to think about was how to dodge their patrols, how to survive.
+He didn't have the necessary supplies to flee so far.
+That wasn't something to dwell on; he needed to know was the enemy was here and needed to think about how to dodge their patrols.

-Attelus began to methodically pack up his supplies.
+Attelus began to pack up his supplies methodically.
 He wasn't leaving for a good nine hours, but it didn't hurt to be prepared, just in case.

 He paused as he finished with his sleeping roll, seeing his sheathed sword lying on the floor at the end of his bed.

-Ever since the start of the war, Attelus had refused to use the monomolecular enhanced blade, instead electing to use his stolen Las pistol, throwing knives and the knife he had taken from his first kill.
-It was idiotic perhaps, but just looking at that sword brought back memories, his father, Serghar Kaltos had given it to him when he was a child and he had trained with it for years.
-It was ironic really, the weapon he had learnt to kill with so effectively and finally, when he had the opportunity to use it he didn't, he couldn't.
-It caused him to remember all that he had lost and he couldn't afford to remember, remembering was the worst thing to do when in such a fight for survival.
+Ever since the start of the war, Attelus refused to use the monomolecular enhanced blade.
+Instead, using his stolen Laspistol, throwing knives and the knife he had taken from his first kill.
+It was idiotic perhaps, but just looking at that sword brought back memories.
+His father, Serghar Kaltos, had given it to him when Attelus was a child, and he had trained with it for years.
+It was ironic really, the weapon he had learnt to kill with so effectively and finally when he had the opportunity to use it he didn't, he couldn't.
+It caused him to remember all that he had lost, and he couldn't afford to remember, and remembering was the worst thing to do when in such a fight for survival.

 Attelus turned away from the sword.
-But still he insisted on carrying it.
-It was a dead weight as long as he so strongly refused to use it.
+But still, he insisted on carrying it.
+It was a dead weight as long as he so resolutely refused to use it.